Giving thanks for the memories: the Kosta Boda snowball still rolling

-|The Kosta Boda snowball: the classiest affordable gift of the 80's|
+|The Kosta Boda snowball: the classiest affordable gift of the 80's, turned 40 in 2013|

-Strolling the aisles of once-were $34 leggings (now $5.99 - damn it I paid $34 last week) I was stopped dead in my tracks by a blob of glass.
-Know what it is, dear reader?
-It's the Kosta Boda snowball, circa 1973.
-As it sat on the shelf amidst marked down artificially scented candles and Turkish serving platters, the memories came thundering down like an Annapurna avalanche ...
+Strolling the aisles of once-were $34 leggings (now $5.99 - damn it, I paid $34 last week) I was stopped dead in my tracks by a blob of glass.
+Know what I'm talking about, dear reader?

-Who'd have thought a trip to an outlet mall could spark such cathartic memories?
+Who'd have thought a trip to an outlet mall could spark such cathartic childhood memories?
 Don't knock retail therapy; at 70% off it's cheaper than a shrink.

 The only thing I didn't score so well on yesterday was price: at $19.99 (down from a vertiginous RRP $35) it was no cheaper than at KostaBoda.com, where it is on sale and is the company's "best selling item of all time."